-Think of the T-Cross as a small SUV crossover version of the Polo and you get the idea of its size.
-While its small size makes it great in supermarket car parks, it's big enough inside to make this a viable family car with space for kids in the back and a decent sized boot too, which is larger than a Ford Focus' in fact thanks to the car's high roof.
+Think of the Volkswagen T-Cross as a small SUV crossover version of the Polo and you get the idea of its size.
+While its compact dimensions mean it's great in supermarket car parks, it's big enough inside to make this a viable family car with space for kids in the back and a decent sized boot too (larger than you'll get in a Ford Focus, in fact, thanks to the car's high roof).

 While the interior is solid and well built, there's quite a lot of hard plastic which is a little disappointing given the 'premium' image that comes with the Volkswagen badge and the T-Cross’ pricing.
 There are a few other small things like the exposed bolts for the base of the back seats.

-Thankfully, driving the T-Cross is an easy, pleasurable experience.
+Thankfully, driving the Volkswagen T-Cross is an easy, pleasurable experience.
 It handles in a safe, predictable manner and feels very reassuring at motorway speeds where it happily cruises along with little road or wind noise.
 But what makes the T-Cross stand out is the excellent 1.0 TSI engine - available with 95 or 115PS.

 The three-cylinder unit gives the T-Cross some much needed character and has a surprising turn of pace for such a small engine.
 Combined with a slick manual gearbox, it means the Volkswagen T-Cross can be fun to drive.

 There is also a 1.6 TDI turbodiesel but unless you're doing mammoth mileages – where you can make the most of its excellent fuel economy – it’s not worth bothering about and Volkswagen reckons juts five per cent of T-Cross customers will choose it.
 It's also not particularly refined, with lots of noise and vibration making its way into the cabin.

 The T-Cross will tick a lot of boxes for buyers who want a vehicle that is comfortable, practical and enjoyable to drive but still compact in size.
 It makes an ideal family motor and is cheap to run too.
-We think it's the best small SUV on the market right now.
+We think it's the best small SUVs on the market right now.